crawl/sequell/docs/commandline.md

     <jake > .echo Hi $user => Hi jake
     <jake > .echo Hi $nobody => Hi ${nobody}

+Unknown variables may be replaced with alternative text using the ${x:-alt}
+form:

+    <jake > .echo Hi ${nobody:-anon} => Hi anon

+The alternative text in ${x:-alt} is a full template, and can reference other variables, functions, etc.

-The variables that Sequell recognizes depend on the context:
+The variables (really bindings, as in names bound to values) that Sequell recognizes depend on the context:

  - Any context:

    `$user`: The name of the requesting user.
+   `$nick`: Same as $user.
+   `$bot` : The name of the bot (Sequell)
+   `$channel`: The channel on which Sequell received the triggering message.
+               $channel will be 'msg' for private messages.

  - Listgame queries (!lg, etc.)